felix-zaslavskiy/meta_llm_leaderboard/README.md

 Meta leaderboard combines data from multiple different leaderboards about LLMs.

 Todo:
-- Add license designation (Commercially-Permissible)
+- Re-score the HF leaderboard with Truth having lower value.
 - Get manual size from model.json
 - Create space to show all the diagrams.
 - Add AgentBench leaderboard.
-- Re-score the HF leaderboard with Truth having lower value.

 Ideas:
 - Create across everything chart.
 Show model that has been evaluated on all leaderboards.